 You can configure and customize Dashboard to your liking.
 You can add, remove, and reposition widgets.
 Customizing Dashboard starts off by clicking the plus sign that appears in the lower left corner of the screen when Dashboard is launched.

-Dashboard can be configured via preferences just like any application that runs on Mac OS X. Dashboard Preferences are set under the Dashboard and Expose area under in the Mac OS X System Preferences and there are two ways to get to it.
+Dashboard can be configured via preferences just like any application that runs on Mac OS X. Dashboard Preferences are set under the Expose and Spaces area in Mac OS X Leopard and Dashboard and Expose area in Mac OS X Tiger.
+These are located under he Mac OS X System Preferences application.

-As of Mac OS X Tiger 10.4.2 installing Widgets has been a breeze thanks to the Widgets Widget.
-The Widget Widget was briefy described in the Configure and Customize Dashboard guide.
+As of Mac OS X Tiger 10.4.2 installing Widgets has been a breeze thanks to the Widgets widget.
+It's also very easy to use in Mac OS X Leopard 10.5.x.
+The Widget widget was briefy described in the Configure and Customize Dashboard guide.

 As described in the What is Dashboard? guide, Mac OS X ships with several Apple supplied Widgets.
 In the Install a Widget guide, we described how a user can download and install Widgets to customize their Dashboard experience.